centria/advanced-csharp/src/content/part7/part7-1.md

 ### Building the sample

 For the following steps, create your own files and folders if you wish to test creating the example.
-The example is also added to the exercise repository, if you just want to test the functionality.

 The animal types are logically organized into a folder structure that permits the addition of more types later, and tests are also logically placed in folders permitting the addition of more tests later.